 Research has shown that pretend play impacts children’s emergent writing abilities.

-Not only that, children are learning about symbolic representation representation — one object can represent something else.
+Not only that, children are learning about symbolic representation — one object can represent something else.
 When they understand this, it’s not that hard to make the leap to understanding that letters are symbols that represent something else.

 Eventually, your child will have to understand that a string of letters and words takes on a specific meaning.
 Pretend play will set her up with a rich cognitive foundation.